reillytilbury/coppafish/docs/method.md

 is subtracted from the pixel colour.
 To protect against this, `weight_coef_fit` can be set to true and weighting parameter `alpha` ($\alpha$) can be set in the `omp` config.
 When $\alpha>0$, round/channel pixel intensities largely contributed to by previous genes are fitted with less importance in the next iteration(s).
-In other words, $\alpha$ will try correct for any large outlier pixel intensities.
+In other words, $\alpha$ will try soften any large outlier pixel intensities.

 <!-- TODO: Should expand more on the OMP gene scoring here -->
-After a pixel map of gene coefficients is found through OMP on many image pixels, spots are detected as local coefficient maxima.
+After a pixel map of gene coefficients is found through OMP on many image pixels, spots are detected as local coefficient maxima (similar to [find spots](#find-spots)).
 Spots are scored by a weighted average around a small local region of the spot where the spot is expressed most strongly.
-The scoring is controlled by config parameters `shape_sign_thresh` and `sigmoid_score_weight`.
+The coefficients are weighted with the mean spot intensity normalised to have a maximum of 1.
+The mean spot is computed on tile `nb.basic_info.use_tiles[0]` by taking the average of many well-isolated spots.
+The scoring is controlled by config parameters `shape_sign_thresh` and `high_coef_bias`.
+Low scores are deleted by OMP when they are below the `score_threshold`.

-Since OMP is sensitive to many steps before, it can be difficult to optimise.
+Since OMP is sensitive to the many steps before, it can be difficult to optimise.
 This is why [call spots](#call-spots) is part of the gene calling pipeline, known for its simpler and more intuitive method.
+A good sanity check is to see if OMP and call spots have similar gene reads.

 [^1]: